 To appraise the quality of evidence, it is essential understand the nature of the evidence source.
 Begin the appraisal process by considering these general characteristics:

-Understanding what kind of study was conducted is fundamental for being able to assess the quality of the evidence it generated.
+Understanding how a study was conducted (the methodology) is fundamental for determining the level of evidence that was generated by the study, as well as assessing the quality of the evidence it generated.
 While some papers state explicitly in the title what kind of method was used, it is often not so straightforward.
 When looking at report of a study, there are a few techniques you can use to help classify the study design.

 In some bibliographic databases, there is information found in the Subject field, or the Publication Type field of the record that can provide information about a study's methodology.
 Try to locate the record for the article of interest in CINAHL, PubMed or PsycINFO and look for information describing the study (e.g., is it tagged as a "randomized controlled trial," a "case report," and "observational study", a "review" article, etc).

 While there may be some information in the abstract that indicates a study's design, it is often necessary to read the full methods section in order to truly understand how the study was conducted.
 For help understanding the major types of research methodologies within the health sciences, see:

 Once the study methodology is understood, a tool or checklist can be selected to appraise the quality of the evidence that was generated by that study.

 In order to select a tool for critical appraisal (also known as quality assessment or "risk of bias" assessment), it is necessary to understand what methodology was used in the study.
 (For help understanding study design, see this section of the guide.)